meteor-toolkit/processor_tools/docs/content/user/processor/context.rst

    path = "context_file.yaml"
    context = Context(path)

-Providing a list of configuration file paths loads the values from each of the configuration files.
+The path can also be to directory containing set of configuration files.
+Providing a list of configuration paths loads the values from each of the configuration files/directories of files.

 In the case where multiple input configuration files provide the same value, earlier in the list overwrites later in the list.
+So in the example,

+.. ipython:: python

+   path1 = "context_file.yaml"
+   path2 = "context_file2.yaml"
+   context = Context([path1, path2])

+if the same configuration value is defined in both of these files, the value in `"context_file1.yaml"` overwrites that in `"context_file2.yaml"`.

+The :py:class:`Context <processor_tools.context.Context>` class variable `default_config` enables you to set configuration file(s)/directory(ies) of files that are loaded every time the class is initialised.
+Configuration values from these files come lower in the priority list than those defined at initialisation.

+Therefore, the following has the same effect as the previous example:

+.. ipython:: python

+   Context.default_config = path2
+   context = Context(path1)

 Interfacing with the Context object
 ===================================